 Currently, Greg Karpain serves as Global Customer Reference Marketing Manager at Hewlett-Packard Enterprise.
 His job history qualifies him as a Jack of all trades: he’s worked as a daycare teacher, carpenter, professional photographer, a banquet waiter at Santa Barbara hotels, Grand Canyon river raft swamper, Director of international software sales, and as editor for his freelance writing business.
 Greg dived for coins at Catalina Island for his first paycheck (his dad was the City Manager of Avalon).
 In his free time, he and his partner, Margaret, spend time outdoors enjoying how lucky they are to be living in one of the most gorgeous places in the world.
 The Gaviota Coast Conservancy provides him the perfect opportunity to give back to the beauty.

-Ed Easton, Chair, Land Use Committee
+Ed Easton, Past Chair, Land Use Committee

 Ed Easton was elected to the Goleta City Council in 2008 and re-elected in 2012.
 He served as mayor of Goleta from December 2011 to December 2012.
 Prior to election, he had served as a member of the Goleta Planning Commission, the Design Review Board, and the City of Goleta Old Town Project Advisory Committee.